VRTool

 representing the points that can be reached sailing

-a constant course until the wind change.
-Handy
+a constant course until the next wind change.
+This is handy

 for quickly figuring the best course to follow